 - Beluga whale & Fort Prince of Wales tour

 - Hiking and Sightseeing with local guide in Naujaat

 - Arctic Circle crossing certificate

 - Items of a personal nature

-Hotel accommodation in Repulse Bay is sold “by-the-bed” and single travellers may be placed in shared accommodation if the hotel is at capacity.
+Hotel accommodation in Naujaat (Repulse Bay), as in most of the Arctic, is sold “by-the-bed” and travellers may be placed in shared accommodation if the hotel is at capacity.